obj809/portfolio-project/README.md

 ## How to use
 Visit the live deployment link to explore my portfolio.
-The website is organized into different sections including About Me, Tech Stack, Projects, and Contact.
+The website is organized into different sections including About Me, Projects, Skills, and Contact.

-## Design Goals
-- Decisions about project design

 ## Project Features